Cafod’s Advent service consists of carols, reading, prayers and a short piece from a member of Cafod’s staff who works in the Middle East.

 Jacquie and Elspeth were responding to an appeal from the people of the Caribbean island of Dominica where children were starving, to help raise funds for a mother-and-baby clinic.

-There are many different ways in which you can get involved, including fundraising, campaigning, and volunteering in schools.
+There are many different ways to get involved, including fundraising, campaigning, and volunteering in schools.

 By being in either a retreat centre, university chaplaincy, or school chaplaincy you can volunteer as part of the programme which works alongside the Catholic community and others.